dgabriele/PyGQL/README.md

 # Overview
 In the context of PyGQL, the term _path_ refers to a path in a query graph.
 For example `user.posts.comments`, would be a path to a collection of comments on a hypothetical user's post.

-Suppose you have a project structure with the following structure:
+Suppose you have a project with the following structure:

     my_project/
       |-__init__.py